francheska-vicente/datapre-project/README.md

 5. On the **Kernel** Tab, click on **Restart & Run All**.
 6. After using this notebook, open `N01-Group1-EDA.ipynb`.
 This contains the **Exploratory Data Analysis**.

-## Downloading the Open-sourced Dataset
+## Downloading the Open-source Dataset
-The open-sourced dataset, which is composed of **12 different files** corresponding to the SDGs and combined datasets, can be downloaded through this [Google Drive link](https://drive.google.com/file/d/17x4BKqTD7vx8-MIPC_KnQF81ImN_FkwX/view?usp=sharing).
+The open-source dataset, which is composed of **12 different files** corresponding to the SDGs and combined datasets, can be downloaded through this [Google Drive link](https://drive.google.com/file/d/17x4BKqTD7vx8-MIPC_KnQF81ImN_FkwX/view?usp=sharing).

-The open-sourced dataset (`data_output`) includes the following:
+The open-source dataset (`data_output`) includes the following:
 - `combined_data.csv` combination of all datasets (SDG and non-SDG datasets)
 - `supplementary_datasets.csv` combination of all non-SDG datasets
 - Combined Datasets Per SDG